edgecollective/edge-blog/projects/cratecart.md

 |:--:|
 | How to use a pipe bender: [https://www.youtube.com/watch?v=r3h97SfQYYI](https://www.youtube.com/watch?v=r3h97SfQYYI) |

 | ![](/img/cratecart/pipe_cutting.png) |
 |:--:|
 | Cutting electrical conduit using an inexpensive hand tool -- via [makerpipe.com](https://makerpipe.com/blogs/diy-modular-pipe/how-to-cut-emt-conduit) |

 ## Designing and producing the 2D lasercut metal dropouts

+The dropouts in this design are necessary to accommodate the bicycle wheels.
+While dropouts can be cut from metal sheets 'manually' using an angle grinder or other tools, it is currently inexpensive and convenient to have them fabricated by a metal lasercutting service.

+Learning to use a CAD program to design a metal part, and/or ordering a part using an online fabrication service, are skills that can later be used to repair old farm equipment or create parts of new tools.
+Organizations like [L'Atelier Paysan](https://www.latelierpaysan.org/English) have used lasercut metal parts as part of their tool building and development process for years.

 The 'dropouts' necessary for holding the bicycle wheels in place are lasercut steel;  they can be ordered by sending the open source design files to an online service such as [sendcutsend.com](https://sendcutsend.com/).
 They were designed using a 2D CAD program called [openscad](https://openscad.org/).